0xWinNode/DISCORD-PUSH-RANK-BOT/README.md

-# Discord push rank bot
+# Discord Push Rank Bot

 Simple self-bot for pushing discord rank on any discord server